How toxic work environment can affect your mental health

 However, we as a human fail to be kind here and it was really hard for me to accept this.
 There’s no genuine friendship and you don’t know whom to trust in such a toxic workplace.

 7. Biased environment based on religion, caste, gender

 We have all faced this situation when the opposite gender is paid high and it certainly isn’t based on their work.
 The place I worked had no such issue but we had a great huge issue on religion.

 People of a certain religion were always favored in terms of promotion, increment, appreciation, pay-checks, and every other minute thing.
 The favoritism was in the air and it suffocated me!!
 Know that if this is happening in your workplace, it is toxic.

-These are mainly the sign of toxic work culture and it really can affect your mental health.
-Even when you’re strong, at some point there’s a limit of accepting something that your heart denies.
+These are the main signs of toxic work culture and it really can affect your mental health.
+Even when you’re strong, at some point there’s a limit to accepting something that your heart denies.